spenserblack/favlist/README.md

 - [ ] List entries with `favlist list`
 - [ ] TUI interface opened by simply running `favlist` (feature must be enabled)
 - [ ] Defaults to storing with sqlite, but can use other formats, such as a folder of JSON files instead
+- [ ] `.favlistrc.yml` file for config options such as default directory

 # Build
 ## Dependencies